AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 ### How to Ask for Help

-If you have trouble installing, building, or using the library, but there's not yet reason to suspect you've encountered a genuine but, start by posting a question to the [openexr-dev](http://lists.aswf.io/openexr-dev) mailing list.
+If you have trouble installing, building, or using the library, but there's not yet reason to suspect you've encountered a genuine bug, start by posting a question to the [openexr-dev](http://lists.aswf.io/openexr-dev) mailing list.
 This is the place for question such has "How do I...".

 ### How to Report a Bug